-Farewill Alternatives in 2026: 6 UK DIY Will Services Compared
+Farewill Alternatives in 2026: Best UK DIY Will Services Compared

-Farewill stopped offering DIY online wills in 2026 after pivoting to The Simpler Cremation Service.
-UK consumers looking for a like-for-like alternative now choose between WillSafe UK, Co-op Legal Services, Trust Inheritance, LawPack, the Post Office Will Pack, and a free gov.uk template.
+Farewill charges £100 for an online single will in 2026.
+UK consumers comparing will services have several options: WillSafe UK, Co-op Legal Services, Trust Inheritance, LawPack, the Post Office Will Pack, and a free gov.uk template.
 This article compares all six on price, format, witness rules, refund policy, and who each suits.

-Beyond (formerly beyond.life) also shut down in 2025 and now redirects to a Farewill-branded closure notice.
-Together, the two most prominent independent online will providers in the UK market have exited — leaving the field to WillSafe UK, the solicitor-based services, and lower-tech printed kits.
+Beyond (formerly beyond.life) shut down in 2025 and now redirects to a Farewill-branded closure notice.
 For customers of Beyond specifically, see our guide: Beyond Wills has closed — what to do next.

 | Service | Single will price | Format | Refund | Best for |